Pondering over Facebook's Libra

 1. Does the Libra have any great unfair advantage?

 What FB brings to payments that could allow them to somehow leapfrog the incumbents?

 Facebook will certainly seek to leverage the reach of mobile phones to grow the Libra.
 Mobile chat apps — WhatsApp, Messenger, and others — have spread out across the globe and now reach a far wider audience than the current banking and payment systems.

 Chat apps can be exceptional channels for distributing the Libra, but I don’t think that alone is enough for it to succeed.
-Building a new payment network comes with at least two other hard-to-crack nuts: (1) compliance to governmental regulations and (2) proper management of transaction disputes.
+Building a new payment network that seeks to reach beyond current ones comes with at least two hard-to-crack nuts: (1) compliance to governmental regulations and (2) proper management of transaction disputes.

-Compliance to regulations is, simply speaking, know your customer (KYC) and anti-money laundering (AML).
+To put it simply, compliance to regulations encompasses know your customer (KYC) and anti-money laundering (AML) procedures.
 Governments require them as a way to cope with criminals.
-It often is paperwork — like documents proving customer identity and forms with the origin of their funds.
+It often is lots of paperwork — like documents proving customer identity and forms with the origin of their funds.